Bastardkb/Dilemma/README.md

 ### Tents - metal bottom plate

-This plate enables the use of tripods through magsafe magents.
+This plate enables the use of tripods through magsafe magnets.

 Order the [metal plates](mechanical/plates/v2/bottom_metal.dxf) in 3mm thickness.
 The metal needs to be *magnetized* !